zinnera0411/training_cicd/WORKSHOP-JENKINS.md

             }
         }
       ```
-    - Haz commit y push de los cambios en el archivo "Jenkinsfile" a tu repositorio de GitLab.
+    - Commit and push the changes in the "Jenkinsfile" file to your GitLab repository.
-    - Comprueba que el pipeline se ejecute correctamente y que el análisis de código estático se realice correctamente.
+    - Verify that the pipeline is running correctly and that static code analysis is successful.
-    - Puedes ver los resultados del análisis de código estático en el panel de control de Jenkins.
+    - You can view the results of static code analysis in the Jenkins dashboard.

-3. Configura el stage "Unit Test":
+3. Configure stage "Unit Test":
-    - Este stage ejecuta las pruebas unitarias y genera un informe de pruebas.
+    - This stage runs the unit tests and generates a test report.
-    - Copia el siguiente texto en el Pipeline:
+    - Copy the following text into the Pipeline:
       ```groovy
         // Unit tests stage to run PyTest and publish JUnit report stage('Unit tests') {